russell-archer/StoreHelper/README.md

 - Better still, transactions are now **automatically** validated by `StoreKit2`!!

 ## Async/Await support
-`StoreKit1` uses a closure-based method of working with async APIs and notifications:
+`StoreKit1` uses a delegate-based method of working with async APIs and notifications:

 - This leads to code that is difficult to read, with program flow being somewhat disjointed

 `StoreKit2` fully embraces the new `Async`/`Await` pattern introduced in Swift 5.5, Xcode 13 and iOS 15:

-- This makes working with async APIs much easier and results in a more "natural" flow to your code
+- This makes working with async APIs much easier and results in a more natural flow to your code

 ## Should I use StoreKit1 or StoreKit2?
 Working with in-app purchases using `StoreKit2` is a vastly superior experience over using `StoreKit1` and you should choose to use it if possible.